viant/bqtail/cmd/README.md

 BqTail command loader manages ingestion process as stand along process using [Data ingestion rules](../../bqtail/tail/README.md#data-ingestion-rules).
 For each source datafile an event is triggered to local BqTail process.
-Event can be **trigger directly** to the bqtail process if source URL is Google Cloud Storage URL where path matches bucket and rule filter.
+Event can be **trigger directly** to the bqtail process if source URL is Google Cloud Storage URL and source path matches bucket and rule filter.
 Otherwise all files are copied from sourceURL to gs://${bucket}/$filterPath, and then event is fired.

 In **direct eventing mode** all data files are govern by BqTail ingestion rule.
 For example if rule uses batching window,